matuteiglesias/journal/content/Dev/2025-04-15_Enhanced_Docker_and_Python_Environment_Setup.md

 **🕒 17:20–17:40**
 **🏷️ Labels**: Docker, Python, Dependency Management, Development, Deployment
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to improve Docker configurations for development and production, fix integration issues between Gunicorn and Uvicorn, and optimize [[Python]] dependency management.
+The session aimed to improve Docker configurations for development and production, fix [[integration]] issues between Gunicorn and Uvicorn, and optimize [[Python]] dependency management.

 ### Key Activities
 - **Docker Setup Improvements**: Revised Dockerfile and commands for building and running containers in both development and production environments.